intel/powergov/README.md

-Intel(r) Power Governor    {#mainpage}
+Power Governor    {#mainpage}
 =======================

-Intel(r) Power Governor is a software utility and library, which allows developers to (a) monitor power and (b) regulate power, at very fine time granularities (few tens of milliseconds).
+Power Governor is a software utility and library, which allows developers to (a) monitor power and (b) regulate power, at very fine time granularities (few tens of milliseconds).
 Power monitoring/control is available for the following power domains: